PAPIsdotio/papis-europe-2018/sponsorship-agreement.md

 ## Article 3.
 Terms of Payment

-Payment shall be made by credit card on the Form.
-(Please email [sponsoring@papis.io](mailto:sponsoring@papis.io) to request to pay for Gold sponsorship via bank transfer.)

-Remarks:

-- An invoice will be sent in Euros and it will specify the corresponding amount in GB Pounds in the payment conditions.
+An invoice will be sent in Euros and it will specify the corresponding amount in GBP in the payment conditions.
 The amount in Euros will be determined from the exchange rate given by xe.com at the time of creation of the invoice.

+Payment options:

+- A discount of £500 will be given for payments made by credit card on the Form.
+- Payment can also be sent by eletronic bank transfer, which should include the invoice number in reference.
+  - Bank details are:
+    - IBAN: FR76 1333 5003 0108 0015 6404 918
+    - BIC: CEPAFRPP333
+    - Bank name: Caisse d’Epargne Aquitaine Poitou Charentes
+    - Bank address: Avenue Vignau Anglade, 33560 Carbon Blanc, France
+    - Account owner: Coop'Alpha
+  - Please send us a confirmation from your bank when the transfer has been processed.

-- All invoices should be paid prior to arrival in the exhibition.
+All invoices should be paid prior to arrival in the exhibition.
 We will not allow build-up if a balance is outstanding.

 ## Article 4.
 Insurance